ProfSynapse/postiz-app/apps/README.md

 ## Docker Build Tips

 1. Each service has its own .dockerignore to optimize builds
-2. Build caches are service-specific to prevent conflicts
+2. Build caches use consistent IDs across services
 3. Shared code is copied into each service's container
 4. Environment variables are set at runtime